 In telemedicine, much as with ED care, timely care, and effective care is quality care.
 To study quality, measure all the pieces in between a consult request and getting the provider to the bedside (via video) and ensure that those numbers reflect quality care and excellent outcomes.

 Ensure, too, the quality of your physicians.
-At SOC, we are accredited by The Joint Commission, so our physician group goes through FPPE and OPPE with ongoing assessments, and continuous chart reviews just like all hospitals are required to do.
+We are accredited by The Joint Commission, so our physician group goes through FPPE and OPPE with ongoing assessments, and continuous chart reviews just like all hospitals are required to do.

 The goal in every effort is to build standardization of quality no matter how care is served; the quality of care and the quality of physicians must be similar in both telemedicine and onsite.
 Telemedicine can help standardize and reinforce robust protocols across the onsite departments, as teams work together across those areas more frequently and build standardized workflows.